-Type of Accident/ Infection 2021 2020 2019
+Type of Accident/ Infection 2022 2021 2020

-Cuts injuries 0 1 0
+Cuts injuries 1 0 1

-Needle injuries 1 0 0
+Needle injuries 1 1 0

-Chemical spill into eyes 0 0 1
+Chemical spill into eyes 0 0 0

 Tuberculosis infection 0 0 0

-Covid-19 infection 0 0 0
+Covid-19 infection 30 0 0

-Others 0 3 1
+Others 0 0 3

-Community Relations working group:
+• Community Relations working group:

-- Regular campaign of 7 days precaution where the company gives out helmets for riders to prevent head injury when in accident - Wattana Health Fair is an annually fair to promote the awareness of health promotion and prevention for community.
-In 2021, due to the Covid-19 pandemic, the company offer the event online live on facebook instead. - Health Promotion Booths for community in various events such as the insurance annual meeting, the nursing day, the sport days at various schools, the football events in town, and give health knowledge to schools and organization in the province. - Home visits to our patients to promote good healthcare and educate the health promotion concept.
+- Regular campaign of 7 days precaution where the company gives out 100 helmets for riders to prevent head injury when in accident - Wattana Health Fair is an annually fair to promote the awareness of health promotion and prevention for community.
+In 2022, due to the Covid-19 pandemic, the company offer the event online live on facebook instead.

+- Health Promotion Booths for community in various events such as the insurance annual meeting, the nursing day, the sport days at various schools, the football events in town, and give health knowledge to schools and organization in the province. - Teaching CPR skills for students in the province. - Collaborate with hotels in the area to provide Test and Go scheme introduced by the government effectively. - Home visits to our patients to promote good healthcare and educate the health promotion concept.